Take 2: Historic Sites in Some of 2015-2016's Best Films

-In an earlier post, we highlighted historic sites that play a role in this year's top Oscar-nominated flicks, but the past year also saw great films that received less attention from the Academy, or were not even nominated for any awards at all.
+In 2016 we highlighted historic sites that played a role in Oscar-nominated flicks, but there were great films in 2015 and early 2016 that received less attention from the Academy, or were not even nominated for any awards at all.

 Below, we shine the spotlight on the historic sites that make an appearance in these under-appreciated works that nonetheless deserve recognition.